IEEE-NSU-SB/STEP-Platform/README.md

 This repository contains the **SPAC '24 Management System**, a web-based tool developed for the flagship event **"SPAC '24"** organized by the **IEEE NSU Student Branch**.
 The system streamlines the management of **food distribution**, **goodies allocation**, and other logistical processes by providing participants with unique QR codes for each session.

+## Acknowledgments

+Special thanks to the **IEEE NSU Student Branch** for their support and for organizing **SPAC '24**, where this system was successfully implemented.

+This system was developed by the **IEEE NSU SB Website Development Team**, whose efforts made the event management process efficient and streamlined.

 ---

 ## Key Features